shorebirdtech/docs/docs/guides/code_push_release.md

 description: Release a Code Push App
 ---

-# Releasing an code push app
+# Releasing a code push app

 This guide walks you through releasing a code push app to the Play Store and applying a patch to that release.